SparkPost/support-docs/support/deliverability/deliverability-analytics.md

 You also have the option to enable/disable the different data sources in the UI.
 After adding your metrics, scroll down to the “Breakdown by” section beneath the main graph.
 Select a “Breakdown by” category, and then click the “Data Sources” dropdown to select which data sources you would like to enable/disable.

 ![](media/deliverability-analytics/03-deliverability-metrics-break-down.png)

+## Subaccount Access for Deliverability Metrics

+Subaccounts can access deliverability metrics by sending to seeds or panelists just like a primary account.
+However - deliverability metrics are _not_ enabled for subaccounts by default.

+If you are using subaccounts to segment your mailstreams internal to your company, you can use deliverability analytics for your subaccounts for no additional charge.
+If you are using subaccounts for your customers/end users and you would like to offer deliverability analytics to them, please [get in touch with us](mailto:channels@sparkpost.comd) for information about reseller agreements.

+### Enabling Access

+If you would like a subaccount to have access to deliverability metrics, enable the option on the subaccount configuration page.
+First click "Configuration" in the top menu and then select "Subaccounts".
+Select the subaccount from the list and/or search for the subaccount of interest.
+Open the configuration page for that subaccount and toggle the option on, then click "update subaccount".

+[PICTURE]

+You can also enable [via API](https://developers.sparkpost.com/api/subaccounts/#subaccounts-put-update-a-subaccount).
+(Note that you cannot set the option on subaccount creation, you must toggle it after creation.)

+### Retrieving Seed list

+Each subaccount has a specific reference seed (the first seed in the seed list), which helps match the data to the correct account.
+Therefore, each subaccount sending to seeds need to include the correct reference seed in their send.

+To retrieve the seedlist for a specific subaccount, click "Configuration" in the top manu and then select "Seed List".
+Select the primary account, or select the subaccount that you wish to retrieve the seed list for.
+Note that only subaccount with the deliverability features enabled will be included in this list.

+[PICTURE]

+You can also retrieve a seed list for the primary account or a subaccount [via API](https://developers.sparkpost.com/api/seed-list/).

+### Subaccount Users

+Once deliverability analtyics have been enabled for a subaccount, any subaccount users will be able to:
+1. Retrieve the seed list _for their subaccount only_ via the UI or API.
+2. Access deliverability metrics _for their subaccount only_ via the UI or API.

+### Disabling Access

+To disable access for a subaccount, repeat the same steps as enabling.
+As soon as the product has been disabled, the subaccount will no longer be able to access their deliverability metrics or seed list.
+If access is re-enabled, a subaccount will be able to see their previous deliverability metrics.

 ## Benchmarking